-What is Accessible Tourism or Travel for the Disabled?
+What is Accessible Tourism or Disabled Travel?

-Accessible tourism is an initiative to make travel and tourism convenient for people with disabilities and access needs, including older and less mobile people.
+Disabled tourism is an initiative to make travel and tourism convenient for people with disabilities and access needs, including older and less mobile people.
 The UN Convention on the Rights of Persons with Disabilities dictates that governments, tourism boards, and all stakeholders take measures to make tourism easier for people with such needs – this includes making tourists sites access-friendly, having wheelchair-friendly ramps and toilets, buttons with Braille, transport options, staff trained to help such tourists, and many more.

-While accessible tourism is practised very efficiently in the United States, Europe, Australia, South Korea, and Japan, it is still catching on in other parts of the world.
-Many tour packages also cater exclusively to accessible travel, providing special transport and sightseeing options to help mobility needs.
+While Disabled tourism is practised very efficiently in the United States, Europe, Australia, South Korea, and Japan, it is still catching on in other parts of the world.
+Many tour packages also cater exclusively to Disabled travel, providing special transport and sightseeing options to help mobility needs.
 Accessible safaris, cruises, and boat trips are in vogue today to give all tourists unique and exciting vacations, regardless of physical state.

 Tips for Travelers with Disabilities